If you fail to plan, you plan to fail.

 When the core of the app is defined, we can focus on finding the style for your app that your users will love.
 The style guide will resemble your branding guide.
 It includes colors, fonts, logos, icons, images, and other assets and design specifications to be used throughout the product.

-The next step is combining how things should look with how things should work to define the details of the user experience.
+The next step is combining how things should look with how things should work in order to define the details of the user experience.
 The beauty of mockups is that they leave nothing to the imagination.
-The goal here is a pixel-perfect nonfunctional rendering of your product.
+The goal here is to achieve a pixel-perfect nonfunctional rendering of your product.

-With all the functionality clarified with the user in mind, the product manager and app architect reconvene to get specific on the engineering tasks that have to achieve our common goals.
-A few considerations:
+With all the functionality clarified with the user in mind, the product manager and app architect reconvene to get specific on the engineering tasks that will help us achieve our common goals.
+Consider the following:

 Engineering roles and respective experience levels needed